Armanino Blog

 Summary

-Oregon voters in Multnomah, Clackamas and Washington counties (the "Metro area") recently approved Measure 26-210, authorizing a 1% tax on certain high-earning individuals and a 1% business profits tax on certain businesses for the purpose of supporting housing services for the homeless.
+Oregon voters in Multnomah, Clackamas and Washington counties (the "Metro area") recently approved Measure 26-210, authorizing a 1% tax on certain high-earning individuals and a 1% business profits tax on certain businesses, with regulatory updates aimed at supporting housing services for the homeless.

 Additionally, the Oregon Department of Revenue has issued a Permanent Administrative Order which finalized various temporary rules and has an effective date of June 28, 2020.
 As a reminder, the Oregon Commercial Activity Tax (OR CAT) is a tax on "taxable commercial activity" (TCA) and is in addition to Oregon's corporate/excise tax.
 The OR CAT tax rate is 0.57% on TCA in excess of $1 million, plus $250 for the first $1 million of TCA.
 However, taxpayers with less than $1 million of TCA are exempt from the OR CAT.
 This is not a pass-through tax and is meant to tax the "person" receiving the commercial activity.